 Continuation of MUSI 340 up to the present practices of musical composition.
-Prerequisite: MUSI 131, MUSI 133, MUSI 240, or permission of instructor.
+Prerequisite: MUSI 131, MUSI 133, MUSI 339.
 NOTE: General Honors Course.

 MUSI 386 - Band Literature and Marching Techniques 2 hours

 Band literature, both original compositions and transcriptions, and a comprehensive treatment of all aspects of marching bands.